stefano-rgc/glitch_add_and_remove/README.md

 =========================================
 ```

+### Run the program

-To run the example, try to excute the following line in the console:
+To reproduce the example, execute the following line in the console:

 ```
 $python3 polypatch_A4.py  model.amdl